nicolastobon09/nicolastobon09/README.md

 ### What I'm focusing on 👨🏾‍💻:

-currently improving my skills in Golang, AWS and JavaScrip technologies such as Vuejs and ReactJS
+currently improving my skills in NodeJs, JavaScrip technologies such as NextJs and ReactJS

 ### Most recent episodes on [Perreo&Code](https://anchor.fm/perreoandcode) 🔊 :